esp-rs/book/src/tooling/visual-studio-code.md

 }
 ```

-### Cargo hints when using custom toolchains
+### Cargo Hints When Using Custom Toolchains

-If you are using a custom toolchain, as you would with Xtensa targets, you can provide some hints to `cargo` via the `rust-toolchain.toml` file to improve the user experience:
+If you are using a custom toolchain, as you would with `Xtensa` targets, you can provide some hints to `cargo` via the `rust-toolchain.toml` file to improve the user experience:

 ```toml
 [toolchain]